shawn233/PersonalGHPage/_posts/2018-09-27-Artificial-Intelligence---Search.md

         print ("[warning] iterative deepening search can not find a solution in depth range: <", max_depth)
 ```

+After five uninformed algorithms are introduced.
 Now we come to the topic of informed search.
+We will see that with additional information, the search algorithm changes significantly.

 ### Best-First Search